damongolding/immich-kiosk/README.md

 The options are:

 ### Contain (the default)
 The image keeps its aspect ratio, but is resized to fit the whole screen.
-If the image is smaller than your screen, there will be some fuzzyness to your image
+If the image is smaller than your screen, there will be some fuzzyness to your image.

 ### Cover
 The image will cover the whole screen.
 To achieve this the image will mostly likely have some clipping/cropping and if the image is smaller than your screen, there will be some fuzzyness to your image.